-- The Health and Safety Executive has provided information on RIDDOR reporting of COVID-19 in cases of occupational exposure
+- The Health and Safety Executive has provided information on RIDDOR reporting of Covid-19 in cases of occupational exposure

 - The UK Government has produced guidance on working safely in other people's homes.
 (The information is also detailed in this publication which contains an example compliance notice which can be shared with staff and member of the public.)

-- The advice on COVID-19 Risk Management which Supporting Social Employers
+- The advice on Covid-19 Risk Management which Supporting Social Employers

 (EVH) have provided to their members also includes information on Landlord Compliance and Work in Domestic Homes, Construction, Occupational Driving, Gas Safety Checks and Asbestos works.

 - MSAFE have published advice on

-COVID-19 risk control for tradespeople
+Covid-19 risk control for tradespeople

 working in occupied homes alongside

-a tool for reviewing COVID-19
+a tool for reviewing Covid-19

 Site Operating Procedures

-- Other examples of COVID-19 risk assessments relating to working in peoples homes, including essential repairs or maintenance, have been provided by HANDS HQ - CICV have produce practical advice on work to be carried out in people's homes alongside a broader safe return and restart quide for the construction industry
+- Other examples of Covid-19 risk assessments relating to working in peoples homes, including essential repairs or maintenance, have been provided by HANDS HQ

+- CICV have produced a pre-work

+checklist and health and safety guide

+alongside practical advice on work

+to be carried out in people's homes

+alongside a broader safe return and restart

+guide for the construction industry